-There are many cloud storage providers out there and even though huge packages offering tons of space for your files usually cost a bit, most services offer free packages as well, which might be just enough in terms of space offered.
+There are many cloud storage providers out there and even though huge packages offering tons of space for your files usually cost a lot, most services offer free packages as well, which might be just enough in terms of space offered.

 And, most important, all of the options below are FREE!
-So let’s not waste a single second and instead let’s check out below the top 5 best free cloud storage options!
+So let’s not waste a single second and instead let’s check out below the top 5 best free cloud storage services today!

 This is the first cloud storage that I ever used and it’s been online for years now, meaning that you shouldn’t worry about it shutting down anytime soon (like Copy did a while ago).